microfan1/CROWN/README.md

 ```

 ### 5.3 Get Weights and Performance
-It's worth mentioning that the TE constrained weights we get fron 'Get_weights' functions are the differences between the studied portfolio and a benchmark index, which means they should be added by tracking index b to get the real weights.

 1. Only Consider Tracking Error Constraint

 | Method | TE     | Weight_ER | Risk_ER   | SR      | SR_ER   |